NBISweden/workshop-reproducible-research/docs/docker.md

 Here we show how to do it for Ubuntu, which is the most common desktop distribution.
 Docker requires a 64-bit Ubuntu version 14.04 or higher.
 If your OS is from 2015 or earlier you can double check this with `lsb_release -a`.
 If it's newer you're probably fine.
-The same instructions apply to distributions based on Ubuntu, such as Elementary OS or Linux Mint, but you would have to map to the corresponding Ubuntu version and use that instead of `$(lsb_release -cs)` below (see [here]( https://en.wikipedia.org/wiki/Linux_Mint_version_history#Release_history) for Mint).
+The same instructions apply to other distributions based on Ubuntu, such as Elementary OS or Linux Mint, but you would have to map to the corresponding Ubuntu version and use that instead of `$(lsb_release -cs)` below (see [here]( https://en.wikipedia.org/wiki/Linux_Mint_version_history#Release_history) for Mint).